 Encoding codecs on Apple Silicon computers

 In MovieRecorder and MovieRecorder Express, we use some third party encoders.
 All the widely used codecs will continue to work, but some legacy codecs may not be ported.
-For example, all the DV codecs (DV, DVCPRO, DVCPRO HD) will not be ported for a compatibility with Apple M1 computers.
+For example, some codecs (such as DVCPRO HD) will not be ported for a compatibility with Apple Silicon computers.
 Note that this is not the case for decoding, so our playback applications (OnTheAir Video, OnTheAir Video Express, OnTheAir Node) will continue to support the same codecs on Apple Silicon computers.
 To check which encoding codecs are compatible with Apple Silicon computers, check MovieRecorder's specifications page.

-The ProRes Accelerators are not able to encode interlaced sources, they can only encode progressive.
-When using interlaced sources, the CPU will be used.
+The ProRes Accelerators are not able to encode interlaced sources, nor can they encode with an alpha channel, they can only encode progressive.
+When using interlaced or ARGB sources, the CPU will be used.